 \begin{example} We can also combine the previous types of Examples \ref{traceLagex}, at least at a formal level.
-Take $U$ to be a smooth separated of dimension $m$ over a either the ring of integers $\cO_F$ of a local field, or over a localisation $\cO_{F,S}$ of the ring of integers of a number field.
+Take $U$ to be a smooth separated of dimension $m$ over a either the ring of integers $\cO_F$ of a non-Archimedean local field, or over a localisation $\cO_{F,S}$ of the ring of integers of a number field (there are also versions attaching $\mu_{\ell^{\infty}}$ to the base, replacing $d$ with $d-1$).
 The idea then is to take a deleted tubular neighbourhood $\pd_0U \to U$ over the same base, with $\pd_{01} U \to \pd_1U$ being the base change of that morphism to $F$ (resp. $\prod_{v \in S} F_v$).
-Then the morphisms $ \pd_{01} U \to \pd_0U$ and $\pd_{01} U \to \pd_1U$ both give trace pairings of the desired form, with $d=2m+2$ and $\bD=\Zl(m+1)$.
+Then the morphisms $ \pd_{01} U \to \pd_0U$ and $\pd_{01} U \to \pd_1U$ both give trace pairings of the desired form, with $d=2m+2$ and $\bD=\uline{\Zl(m+1)}$.

-More significantly, if we formally construct $\pd U$ to be the pushout $\pd_0 U \cup_{\pd_{01}U} \pd_1U$, then the morphism $\pd U \to U$ gives a trace pairing of that form, with $d=2m+3$ and $\bD=\Zl(m+1)$.
+More significantly, if we formally construct $\pd U$ to be the pushout $\pd_0 U \cup_{\pd_{01}U} \pd_1U$, then the morphism $\pd U \to U$ gives a trace pairing of that form, with $d=2m+3$ and $\bD=\uline{\Zl(m+1)}$.

 Explicitly, if we have an open immersion $j \co U \into X$ into a flat proper scheme over $\cF$, with complement $i \co Z \to X$, then we let $\pd_0 U:=Z \overleftarrow{\by}_{X}U$, the deleted tubular neighbourhood, while $\pd_1U=\coprod_v U_{F_v}$ (base change along $\cO_{F,S} \to \prod_{v \in S} F_v$, or along $\cO_F \to F$ in the local case).
 Thus $\pd_{01}U= \coprod_v Z_{F_v} \overleftarrow{\by}_{X_{F_v}}U_{F_v}$.